 All doctoral students must satisfactorily complete a total of 4 credits of Supervised Teaching (BME 6940).
-The primary objective of Supervised Teaching is to expose the participant to the practice of instruction at a college-level.
+Teaching assignments are typically for two semesters; 2 credits in a lecture course and 2 credits in a lab course.
+The primary objective of Supervised Teaching is to expose the participant to the practice of instruction at the college level.
 As a secondary objective, Supervised Teachers (STs) improve the educational experience of students enrolled in the course.
 As such, doctoral students enrolled in BME 6940 will gain experience in direct contact with students, such as delivering lectures, holding office hours and recitation sessions, supervising students in laboratory courses, etc.

 Students will be selected for enrollment in BME 6940 starting in their second year.
 Typically, students are assigned for 1 term in their second year and the 2nd term in their 3rd year.
-Course assignments are made by the GAO and take into account course enrollment, instructor needs, and doctoral student's preference.
+Course assignments are made by the GAO and consider course enrollment, instructor needs, and student preferences.
 Assignments are typically finalized 1 month prior to their enrolled term.
-Students must complete their Supervised Teaching requirements by the end of their third year in the doctoral program.
-Enrollment of students in their first year is discouraged, unless the student is transitioning from the MS program, and must be first approved by their Doctoral Advisor and the GAO (see office to discuss options).
-Petitions to delay enrollment must be petitioned with justification, supported by the Doctoral Advisor, and approved by the BME Chair of Graduate Programs.
+Students should complete their Supervised Teaching requirements by the end of their third year in the doctoral program.
+Enrollment of students in their first year is discouraged, unless the student is transitioning from the M.S. program, and must be first approved by their Doctoral Advisor and the GAO (see office to discuss options).
+Petitions to delay enrollment must be submitted with justification, supported by the Doctoral Advisor, and approved by the Associate Chair for Graduate Studies.
 Further details on expectations and required training is provided in the syllabus for BME 6940.

-3.4.5.
-Evaluation for Ph.D.
+3.4.5 Evaluation for Ph.D.
 Students

-The Supervisory Committee Chair, in consultation with the other committee members, must give each PhD student a written evaluation of his/her progress towards his/her degree at least once a year.
-All PhD students appointed in the BME department via fellowship or assistantship will be evaluated every semester via a Letter of Appointment.
+The Supervisory Committee Chair, in consultation with the other committee members, must give each Ph.D. student a written evaluation of his/her progress towards his/her degree at least once a year.
+All Ph.D. students appointed in the BME department via fellowship or assistantship will be evaluated every semester via a Letter of Appointment.
 This evaluation will, at minimum, serve to designate if the student is making adequate progress towards their degree.
 The student is given an opportunity to discuss this evaluation with his/her Supervisory Committee Chair and both the supervisor and the student must sign the formal evaluation.
 These evaluations will be placed on file with HR and/or the GAO, depending on the appointment.
 Students not making sufficient progress may be denied registration or dismissed from the program, as outlined in Section 1.12.